-Syphilis Infection in Nonpregnant Adults and Adolescents: Screening
+Screening for Syphilis Infection in Nonpregnant Adults and Adolescent

 Recommendations made by the USPSTF are independent of the U.S. government.
 They should not be construed as an official position of the Agency for Healthcare Research and Quality or the U.S. Department of Health and Human Services.

 - What is the effectiveness of screening for syphilis in reducing complications of the disease and transmission or acquisition of other sexually transmitted infections in asymptomatic, nonpregnant, sexually active adolescents and adults?